enigma-dev/RadialGM/README.md

 RadialGM
 ==================
 The C++ rewrite of LateralGM that hopes to fix many issues with the Java Runtime and improve performance as well as bring new capabilities.
-The project is compiled with Qt Creator 5.1 and uses QScintilla for styled text highlighting.
+The project is developed with Qt Creator/Qt Framework 5.1 and uses QScintilla for styled text highlighting.

 License
 ==================